-You will need to plan and pack your clothing, supplies, and encampment to ensure you haven’t left important equipment behind.
+You will need to make a plan and pack your clothing, supplies, and encampment to ensure you haven’t left important equipment behind!

 Regardless of the weather.
 The desert air is very dry, and dangerous dehydration happens very quickly in Arizona!
 Be sure everyone in your party brings a bag or basket to carry water for themselves when they leave camp.
 Your body gives off excessive moisture in the dry desert climate no matter what the weather is like.
 This is especially important for children, and during periods of physical exertion (like putting up/taking down your camp or working or fighting on the battlefield).
 Remember also that adult beverages and caffeine dehydrate the body, so drink plenty of water.

 Bring sunscreen, a hat or head covering, a parasol, and remember to stand in the shade when you can.
 Remember also to bring shade and watering supplies for pets, medications for sunburn, and moisturizers/hand lotion.
 Bring clothing that adapts to weather changes during the day.
 Dress in layers that can easily be removed as the morning heats up, and replaced as the evening cools down.
 Cover your head at night to avoid excess heat loss.